armengot/COCOtoolsFORK/README.md

 self.mask = decode(tmpmask)
 ```

-## Decoding with this forkcocowin library
+## Decoding and encoding with this forkcocowin library
 As [testwin](testwin.py) script shows:
 ```
 from forkcocowin import coco_decode, coco_encode